fengzilong/atom-amd-dependency-edit/README.md

 var d;
 ```

-Try to edit source code or generated code, they will be synced automatically on next change.
+Try to edit source code or generated code, both will be synced automatically when code changes.

-Enjoy it ;)
+Enjoy ;)

 ## License